/ Environmental /

 Innovation in Landfill Cover

 A closed landfill’s final cap or cover is one of its most important environmental protection features.
 It must be constructed in accordance with federal and state requirements and properly maintained for years into the future.
-A typical final cap comprises several layers of plastic membrane, a drainage system and a covering of soil.
+A typical final cap comprises a plastic membrane, a drainage system and a covering of soil.
 These covers are engineered to prevent precipitation from percolating through the landfilled waste.

-With approval from the U.S. EPA, WM has permitted over 40 sites for the design and construction of innovative final covers, known as evapotranspiration covers.
+WM has also permitted over 40 sites for the design and construction of innovative final covers, known as evapotranspiration covers.
 These covers are constructed of soil and selected vegetation and are specifically designed to store water and release it to plants through evaporation.
 By working with nature, evapotranspiration covers provide long-term, sustainable protection, are easy to maintain and provide a natural habitat of native plants and grasses.

 Just as we strive for safety and environmental quality at all our operating landfills, we want to be stewards of the environment when facilities reach their permitted capacity.
 WM has an independent, formally designated department, the Environmental Legacy Management Group, that manages the company’s closed landfills.
 The department is separate from ongoing operations, with specialists experienced in the science and engineering of site closure and long-term property management.
 These experts bring a fresh eye to inactive landfill sites and are attentive to opportunities for secure, long-term site maintenance, including opportunities for sites to provide new benefits to communities.
 Currently, WM has six closed landfills that provide areas for community parks and recreation opportunities.